clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/birthday-greeting-service.md

   Try to write code as you would expect from your coworkers on a non-trivial production project.

-  The starter code is at ../src/katas/birthday/core.clj The non-existant test code is at ../test/katas/test/birthday.clj
+  The starter code is at ../src/katas/birthday/core.clj The non-existent test code is at ../test/katas/test/birthday.clj

 3. When you’re done, as we did at the start, take a moment to go through your solution and identify:
   - places where state is defined